-- Injuries deemed to be minor can be dealt with by any member of staff. - More significant injuries will be referred to a First Aid Appointed Person and the injury details recorded on Medical Tracker the online recording platform - Medical tracker can be accessed on the designated tablet, or on any other school laptop or tablet. - Parents/carers will be automatically contacted via email through the Medical Tracker platform if their child has had an injury. - The First Aider, with support from SLT, will contact the parents if they have any concerns about the injury, or need to send a child home through illness.

-- All injuries recorded on Medical Tracker must be completed by the person administering First Aid.
-These records are stored digitally until the child is 25 years of age. - When on a school trip, the allocated first aider should note down any injuries and record on Medical Tracker on the return to school. - Where first aid is carried out on a member of staff in connection with a work-related incident, a report must be completed on the on-line incident reporting system, located on the intranet or Czone for schools. - Injury Record Log should be viewed and signed at a minimum termly by Health & Safety Governor.
+- Injuries deemed to be minor can be dealt with by any member of staff. - More significant injuries will be referred to a First Aid at Work or Paediatric First Aider and the injury details recorded on Medical Tracker the online recording platform - Medical tracker can be accessed on the designated tablet, or on any other school laptop or tablet. - Both parents/carers will be automatically contacted via email through the Medical Tracker platform if their child has had an injury. - The First Aider, with support from SLT, will contact the parents if they have any concerns about the injury, or need to send a child home through illness. - There is a script for members of staff to follow when contacting parents see appendix 3. - All injuries recorded on Medical Tracker must be completed by the person administering First Aid.
+These records are stored digitally until the child is 25 years of age. - When on a school trip, the allocated first aider should note down any injuries and record on Medical Tracker on the return to school. - Where first aid is carried out on a member of staff in connection with a work-related incident, a report must be completed on the on-line incident reporting system, located on Webshop. - Injury Record Log should be viewed and signed at a minimum termly by Health & Safety Governor. - When a child has been hurt by another child and has received first aid, the class teacher must inform the parent of the child who has been hurt.

-If the nature of the accident involves contacting Reporting of Injuries, Diseases & Dangerous Occurrences Regulations 1995 (RIDDOR).
-These reports are actioned by Mr James Procter (Executive Head teacher)
+If the accident meets the requirements under the Reporting of Injuries, Diseases & Dangerous Occurrences Regulations 1995 (RIDDOR), the necessary reports will be made by the ESCC Health and Safety Team.